changecourse/lockbox-extension/docs/metrics.md

 <!-- /TOC -->

-This is the metrics collection plan for Lockbox's alpha release.
+This is the metrics collection plan for Lockbox.
 It documents all events currently collected through telemetry, as well those planned for collection but not currently implemented.
-It will be updated to reflect all new and planned data collection.
+It will be updated periodically to reflect all new and planned data collection.

 ## Analysis

 Data collection is done solely for the purpose of product development, improvement and maintenance.
-We are particularly interested in data that will help us answer the following questions.
+Specifically, it is done to help its creators examine the validity of the following hypothesis.

+Core Hypothesis: **We believe that people want the browser to do more than only remember their passwords.**

+We will know this to be true when:

+1. The password generator is clicked 20% of the time a new entry is created. **This will indicate that users value the ability to create secure passwords.** (Events regarding password generation will be added when feature development is complete)

+2. 75% of Lockbox downloads result in a Firefox account attached. **This will indicate that users value secure storage for their credentials.** We currently record the event `fxaUpgrade` to know whether a user has attached an Firefox account to their lockbox installation.

+3. 60% of users choose to import their existing credentials from Firefox into Lockbox. **This will indicate that users trust lockbox more than the browser for managing their credentials.** (Events regarding the importing of credentials from the firefox password manager will be added when feature development is complete)

+4. We observe increased engagement with the management system (Create-Read-Update-Delete; CRUD) for users that import their credentials. **This will indicate that users value greater visibility into the number of accounts that they have.** We currently record `render` events when a user opens the credential manager.

+5. CRUD usage rates are comparable to Firefox login manager usage prior to lockbox installation. **This will indicate that users value Lockbox's credential management system, and use it to access credentials when they are needed.** Firefox telemetry currently collects data on password autofill usage, which requires credentials be stored in the firefox password manager.
+We plan to compare lockbox credential usage (e.g. via the `usernameCopied` and `passwordCopied` lockbox events) to pre-lockbox autofill frequencies on a per-user basis.

+Other questions we aim to answer through data collection, but are not directly related to the hypothesis above:

 - Do people Save Passwords in Lockbox?
 	- How many? (measured by count of items saved per user)
 	- How often? (number of credentials saved per user per time interval)
 - Do people create their own passwords or use Lockbox to generate them?
 	- Ratio: (Number of times the PW generator is used when storing an item) / (number of credentials stored)
+- When using the pw generator, do people create purely random passwords or customize them with their own input?
 - Do people use the passwords they store on Lockbox?
-    - How many times (per some unit of time) do stored credentials get auto-filled or copied to the clipboard?
+	- How many times (per some unit of time) are stored credentials accessed?
 - How many times do users click to reveal a password?
-- How well does does auto-filling credentials work **(not in alpha)**?
-    - When credentials are auto-filled, are they filled into the correct fields?
-    - How often must the user make a change to what fields were filled?
-        - How to measure these things??? is there an easier way than just asking if the auto-fill didn't work?
 - Do people continue to use Lockbox after first use?
 - Out of those who install, how many use it more than once?
 - Where are the drop-off points in the user flow?
 - Do the majority of people make it all the way through the setup process?
 - Once initially setup, do people continue to add credentials?
-- What are people's opinions on LB
-    - Feedback forms
-- Do people sync their passwords **(not in alpha)**?
+- Do people sync their passwords between Firefox instances?
 - How does syncing affect engagement?
-- What type of sites do people use Lockbox with?
-    - Do they use Lockbox only for their most sensitive accounts?

 ## Collection

-**Note:** *This is the collection plan for our internal alpha release.
-For our beta release will be taking advantage of test pilot's telemetry API.
-The metrics plan for beta will be described in a separate document.*

 At this point, all measurements related to Lockbox will be made client-side.
 However, future releases will give users the option to sync their Lockbox data via an FxA account, at which point additional measurements will be logged server-side through the FxA data pipeline.
 We are not directly responsible for the measurements made through that mechanism.

-For our internal alpha release, we will be making use of the public JavaScript API that allows recording and sending of event data through an add-on. **This means that for our alpha release we will only be collecting event-based data**.
+For our internal alpha release, we will be making use of the public JavaScript API that allows recording and sending of event data and scalar data through an add-on.
 The API is documented here:

 https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/events.html#the-api

-Once the events are logged in the client they should appear in [about:telemetry](about:telemetry).
+Once events are logged in the client they should appear in [about:telemetry](about:telemetry).
 From there they will be submitted in the main ping payload under `processes.dynamic.events` and available through the usual services (STMO and ATMO), as well as amplitude.

 ### Event Registration and Recording